 Looker provides two-factor authentication (2FA) as an additional layer of security to protect data accessible via Looker.
-With two-factor authentication enabled, every user must authenticate using a one-time code generated by their mobile device when logging in.
+Looker admins can enable 2FA on the Two-Factor Admin page.
+With 2FA enabled, every user must authenticate using a one-time code, generated by their mobile device, when they log in.

-The single source of truth for setting this up is the Two-Factor Setup Doc.
-Here we gather some commonly asked questions.
+The single source of truth for setting this up is the Two-Factor Authentication documentation page.
+Here we gather some commonly asked questions:

 How do I get into Looker if I get a new phone?

-Looker support doesn’t make changes to access settings for security reasons.
+For security reasons, Looker Support does not make changes to access settings.
 An admin on your Looker instance can reset your 2FA code by following these instructions:

-- Go to Admin > Users > Edit (on the particular user)
+- Go to Admin > Users > Edit (for the particular user).

 This will prompt the user to re-scan the QR code with their Google Authentication app the next time they navigate to your Looker instance.
-If all the admins on your instance are locked out, contact email@example.com and we’ll take emergency steps.
+If all the admins on your instance are locked out, contact Looker Support to take emergency steps.

-Why are my Two Factor Authentication (2FA) codes not being accepted?
+Why are my 2FA codes not being accepted?

 This is most commonly caused by the time on your phone and the time on Looker being out of sync.
 Try changing your phone time to Automatic or increasing the Drift time in the Looker 2FA panel.

-It doesn’t.
-According to the Two-Factor Setup Doc, 2FA has no effect on API usage.
+It doesn't.
+According to the Two-Factor Authentication documentation page, 2FA has no effect on API usage.

-Two-factor authentication only impacts email-password logins.
-It does not have an effect on authentication via external systems such as LDAP, SAML, Google Auth, or OpenID Connect.
+Two-factor authentication does not have an effect on authentication via external systems such as LDAP, SAML, Google Auth, or OpenID Connect.
+It does, however, affect any alternate login credentials used with these systems, so the user must have a role with

 How do I scan the QR code if my phone camera is broken?